picIntroducing IVR for smoother call routing. Guide customers to the right support with clear, customizable menu options.

 • The service provider handles the entire operation and maintenance

-• A comprehensive pack of advanced features, including automated IVR, call routing, transcripts, and call management strategies
+• A comprehensive pack of advanced features, including automated IVR, call routing, transcripts, call whispering, and call management strategies

 • Supports the connection of multiple communication channels